thibaud-c/Graz_402.424/lab_04/README.md

 By default DBeaver will pre-query the data to display the first 200 rows to avoid overloading the system.
 You can scroll down in the `grid` or `text` panel to load more rows.
 You can change this default value in the preferences. <br>

-<font color="orange">🤔 How the population data looks like?
+<text color="orange">🤔 How the population data looks like?
 Distribution?
 Coverage?
-What should be the next steps? etc. </font>
+What should be the next steps? etc. </text>

 ## 🌍 Import the OSM data